cloudbees-days/cloudbees-field-workshops/docs/cloudbees-cd/flow-2.md

 name: more about releases
 # Releases are all about the Business Process

-Release Pipelines outline:
-The business process of the Enterprise to release software to production.
+Release Pipelines outline - The business process of the Enterprise to release software to production.
 This business process could account for :
 - Sign-offs
 - Change Control Boards